todak2000/chimoney/README.md

 - Node.js v20
 - npm/yarn
-- Firebase account which allows you create a firebase project. see [setup here](https://firebase.google.com/codelabs/firebase-nextjs#0)
+- Firebase account which allows you to create a Firebase project. see [setup here](https://firebase.google.com/codelabs/firebase-nextjs#0)
 - TypeScript
 - Chimoney Sandbox Developer account which allows you to create and access the enpoints with provided Keys/secrets. see [details here](https://chimoney.readme.io/reference/introduction)